demasy/oracle-sandbox/README.md

 - 💻 **Development**: Complete environment for application prototyping and testing
 - 🛠 **Training**: Structured setup for database workshops and courses

-Built and maintained by **Demasy**, this environment ensures a consistent, reproducible database workspace across any development machine.
+Built and maintained by [Demasy](https://github.com/demasy), this environment ensures a consistent, reproducible database workspace across any development machine.

 <br>